-The latest actuarial review of the TPS was carried out as at 31 March 2012.
-The valuation report was published by the Department for Education (the Department) on 9 June 2014.
-The key results of the valuation are:
+The latest actuarial review of the TPS was carried out as at 31 March 2016.
+The valuation report was published by the Department for Education (the Department) in April 2019.

-- New employer contribution rates were set at 16.48% of pensionable pay (including administration fees of 0.08%); - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191.5 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176.6 billion, giving a notional past service deficit of £14.9 billion; - an employer cost cap of 10.9% of pensionable pay; - the assumed real rate of return is 3.0% in excess of prices and 2.0% in excess of earnings.
-The rate of real earnings growth is assumed to be 2.75%.
-The assumed nominal rate of return is 5.06%.
+The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £198 billion giving a notional past service deficit of £22 billion.